 String, the name of the edge attribute to be used as weights along the edges.
 Greater weights indicate a stronger interaction between the two genes (this is the opposite to edge distances, where smaller distances indicate stronger interactions).
+If NULL, then each added is assumed to have a weight of 1 actions).
 If NULL, then each edge is assumed to have a weight of 1.

-beta Numeric value, the probability that the diffusion process will take an edge emanating from a vertex.
+Numeric value, the probability that the diffusion process will take an edge emanating from a vertex.